 If you have a query, please check the Frequently Asked Questions (FAQs) before contacting us - they are based on the questions that CAFOD staff most frequently receive from supporters.
 If you can't find what you're looking for please email us at email@example.com

 Feedback and complaints

-We welcome your feedback, so if you have a query, comment or complaint please let us know.
+We welcome your feedback, so if you have a query, comment, concern or complaint please let us know.
 We endeavour to respond to your comment or query within 5-7 working days.
+Safeguarding issues have a 24 hour hotline.
 You can get in touch in the following ways:

 - If you need to take the issue outside the organisation you can contact the Charity Commission.

 See if you can find the answer to your general question about CAFOD in our FAQ's

 What is CAFOD and what does it do?

 CAFOD stands for ‘Catholic Agency for Overseas Development’.

 We are the official Catholic aid agency for England and Wales.
 We work in more than 40 countries across the world, with more than 500 local partners, standing side by side with them to end poverty and injustice through practical help, emergency relief and advocacy.

 We are the England & Wales representative of the global Caritas network, a federation of 170 international Catholic aid agencies.
 Visit the Caritas website for further information.